Seasonal Work in New Zealand’s Dairy Industry

 – Hot odourless running clean water.

 – Fridge, freezer, cooker, washing machine, a place to hang clothes and a shower.
-All of which in good working order.
+All of which is in good working order.

 – A comfortable bed.